 According to the detected signal type, there are some user-definable functions available when User 1 or User 2 is selected.
 You can make adjustments to these functions based on your needs.

 Adjusting Brightness

-Press BRIGHTNESS on the remote control or highlight Brightness in the PICTURE menu and adjust the values by pressing ◀/▶ on the projector or remote control.
+Highlight Brightness in the PICTURE menu and adjust the values by pressing $\triangleleft/\triangleright$ on the projector or remote control.